shizonic/xbps-src-cve/README.md

 #### TODO

 - Find a way to get rid of nvdcve2simple.xsl (Permissive alternative?)
-- Make it faster (do a single awk call for all packages ?)
 - Make it proper for merging into xbps-src

+- Optimize (ideas)
+	- Make a single awk call for all packages
+	- Remove lots of garbage from the csv files when they are first processed (OSes and Hardware)

 #### LICENSE